OsBlaineOra/db-devops-tools/UTPLSQL.md

 cat test/test_generate_customers_func.pks
 ```

-utPLSQL uses annotaions to define the unit tests.
+utPLSQL uses annotations to define the unit tests.

 ```-- %suite(Generate Customers function)``` declares that this is a test suite named "Generate Customers function"